-Yesterday Nails, Dirty Dog and Minute strongly advised getting a shuttle from River Ranch to the start of the next off-road trail segment, Three Lakes.
-There’s a 5-mile road route along busy Hwy.
+Yesterday, Nails, Dirty Dog and Minute strongly advised getting a shuttle from River Ranch to the start of the next off-road trail segment, Three Lakes.
+There’s a five-mile road route along busy Hwy.
 60 between the two, and they said it was too dangerous.
 After hiking the uber-busy Hwy.
 70 out of Okeechobee, I wasn’t keen on another death-defying highway hike.
 So I drove myself to the Three Lakes area and parked in some hunting campground.
 The hunting season is over, so there were just a bunch of empty trailers there.

 Well, the first half or more of this trail was terrible!
-First you’re walking a mile or so on that gray, loamy soil I’ve mentioned before – and it’s so difficult.
+First you’re walking a mile or so on that gray, loamy soil I’ve mentioned before – and that soil is so difficult to navigate.
 Then the trail went into tall grasses, which would have been really cool if the path was maintained.
 But it wasn’t, so it was difficult to find the path at times and all of the vegetation was clawing at you.

 As I was tackling these hard miles, I thought there’s no way I’m backtracking through this crap.
-Luckily the trail kept crossing this main gravel road, so I planned to walk back on the road instead.
+Luckily, the trail kept crossing this main gravel road, so I planned to walk back on the road instead.
 But then I decided to post on Facebook looking for a shuttle back so I could complete this segment and be done with it.
 I didn’t want it hanging over my head to finish when I return.

 I finished the trail at 2:45 and had a few hours to wait until Trucker Bob arrived.
-Suddenly a truck pulled onto the park road so I flagged it down and asked some innocuous question – just to judge if the people looked safe or not.
+Suddenly, a truck pulled onto the park road so I flagged it down and asked some innocuous question – just to judge if the people looked safe or not.
 They did, so I asked if they could give me a ride back to my car, or at least part-way down the park road.
 I didn’t want Trucker Bob to have to drive so far if someone right here could shuttle me.
 They said sure, so I hopped in Mike and Mary’s truck.
 They told me they were taking this road as a scenic detour to get to Hwy.
 60, and showed me this eagle’s nest they like to scope out.

 Duck and I chatted a bit and exchanged war stories about this section of the trail.
 Then we took one more selfie together, and I encouraged him to hike the Ice Age Trail next.
 After that, we went our separate ways.
-I reached my car around 5:30 and did the tally: I’ve put the first 260 miles of the 1,100-mile Florida Trail behind me.
+I reached my car around 5:30 and did the tally: I’ve put the first 260 miles of the 1,200-mile Florida Trail behind me.
 Now I just have to figure out when I’ll return …